+Both the estimated capital expenditures (CAPEX) and operation expenditures (OPEX) of a glider RI network have been categorised in a previous project.
+This report categorises the potential benefits of ocean observation activities that help improve ocean and atmosphere predictability from scales of days to decades.
 This report also addresses the numerous benefits of better ocean science for the private sector.
 They include cost savings, operational efficiency, increased market shares, predictable and stable supply chains, enhanced relationships with stakeholders, improved access to markets and customers, as well as attracting new investments.

-The bulk of this report addresses the six types of societal benefits following the conceptual framework of research infrastructures:
+The bulk of this report addresses the six types of societal benefits, following the conceptual framework of research infrastructures described in Florio et al., 2019.: